iggymacd/log4dart/README.md

 ```
 // Setup a logger builder function for the application
 // this is the function invoked by the logger factory
-// when asked to for a logger
+// when asked for a logger
 LoggerFactory.configureBuilder((name) => new LoggerImpl(name, debugEnabled:true));

 // Get logger inside application code